-The Curonian Spit works as a day trip from Klaipeda or as a 1 to 3-night stay in Nida.
+The Curonian Spit can be done as a day trip from Klaipeda or as a 1 to 3-night stay in Nida.
 Take the ferry from Klaipeda Old Port (5 minutes, frequent, with car or on foot), then bus or bike 50 km south to Nida, the main village.
 Allow at least one full day for the Parnidis Dune sunset, the Thomas Mann House, and a long walk on the Baltic side beach.
 June and September are best, July is peak.
 Fly into Palanga (PLQ) for fastest access.

 The Spit is long and thin.
 Most visitors cluster in Nida, 60 km south of Klaipeda, but the smaller villages on the way reward anyone willing to stop.
 The order below works for a 2-day visit, north to south.